wlwww16/GCSE-A-Level-CS-Challenges/README.md

 A repository for completed versions of common GCSE and A-Level Computer Science challenges as found in [this](https://www.ocr.org.uk/Images/260930-coding-challenges-booklet.pdf) document.

 # Attributes
-All code written by [LumiteDubbz](https://github.com/LumiteDubbz/).
+All code written by Will Lewis Williams.

-<small>If you need help with any of the programs or would like to request a specific challenge, please open an issue.</small>
+If you need help with any of the programs or would like to request a specific challenge, please open an issue.